desired2be/Spotifycord/README.md

 client.login(TOKEN);
 ```

 This Code is from [this tutorial]([https://youtu.be/vtCx86mYES4)).
-If you have any doubts regarding this, feel free to [contact me](https://dsc.gg/phantom).
+If you have any doubts regarding this, feel free to [contact us](https://dsc.gg/khuZvpDgYB).

 **DO NOT GIVE YOUR TOKEN TO OTHERS!**

-Put your token as a secret on the replit
+Put your token as a secret on the replit.

 Use [uptimerobot.com](https://uptimerobot.com) to make your repl online 24/7.